About the Play:

 pontificating in prolix philosophical terms that would baffle

-Spinoza, will find much to hoot about in Private Jokes, Public Places
+Spinoza, will find much to hoot about in Private Jokes,

-… a facile examination of academia, intellectual pretension and the
+Public Places … a facile examination of academia,

-failure of postmodernist culture.
-As for Safdie, comparisons with
+intellectual pretension and the failure of postmodernist culture.
+As

-Yasmina Reza's Art will be
+for Safdie, comparisons with Yasmina Reza's Art

-intellectual heft." — The Los Angeles Times
+outstrips her in intellectual heft." — The Los

 "A biting satire with a